 I have found over the years that our customers are a great source of information.
 Often times I learn a lot from them.
 This was definitely true when “Kathay” sent me a text with the video below.
 It specifically talks about Coronavirus Shopping Tips that may help reduce your risk of exposure.
 Both at the Grocery store and once you bring these items into your home.

 This video was posted by Dr. Jeffrey J. Vanwingen, MD, a family Medical specialist.
 Here is his website if you would like to know more https://www.fmsgr.com/

-- Social Distancing (following CDC guidelines) This starts when when you when you leave your vehicle, and every aspect of your shopping trip.
-Waiting inline to enter the store, in the shopping aisles, and at checkout.
+- Social Distancing (following CDC guidelines) This starts when you leave your vehicle and every aspect of your shopping trip.
+Waiting in line to enter the store, in the shopping aisles, and at checkout.
 This includes the customer behind you who gets to close to you inline.

-- Sanitize your Cart and your hands… if possibly wear gloves
+- Sanitize your Cart and your hands… if possible wear gloves

 - Only touch what you are going to buy…